 Sometimes it can be hard to accurately read the results of a pregnancy test.
 The easy part is actually taking the test.
 All you have to do is place the stick under your urine stream while you pee, or collect a pee sample and place the test stick into the cup.
 The difficulty lies in understanding how to correctly interpret the results of the pregnancy test brand you choose.
 Even if the test is easy to use, you may be confused as to how to interpret the results when you see a very faint line appear.

-Why do pregnancy tests sometimes show such a faint line?
-And why aren’t the tests designed to always show the results in a clear and easy-to-understand way?
-Clear results would make things much simpler.
+Another often asked question is “why do pregnancy tests sometimes show such a faint line?”
+Or “why aren’t the tests designed to always show the results in a clear and easy-to-understand way?”

 Is a Faint Line on a Pregnancy Test a Positive?